-It’s that time of year!
-Summer Camp is here again.
-Our award-winning Best of Newark program starts June 21st.
-Registration opens April 28, 2021. (limit 100 children per week – no repeat weeks available until after June 1st).
-You can sign up for one of two sessions.
-June 21-July 1 is session 1.
-July 12-22 is session 2.
+Summer Camp 2021 is full.
+You will be unable to register at this time.
+Our award-winning Best of Newark program started June 21st.
 Camp operates Monday-Thursday, 10:00 am to 2:00 p.m.
 No before or after care is available.
 LOV’s Summer Camp is always fully compliant with CA and Alameda County health mandates and guidelines.
+If you have questions about registration, please contact the office at 510-793-5683.
+Look for us in 2022 in April to register for next year’s program.

 Registration includes all supplies and activities, a Camp T-shirt, daily lunch, refreshments and snacks.